Garrafao/correlation_clustering/README.md

 - finds number of clusters by itself
 - robust to errors by minimizing a global loss
 - optimizes an intuitive quality criterion
+- our implementation is fast by using multiprocessing

 If you use this software for academic research, please [cite](#bibtex) these papers: